enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco/known-limitations.md

 ### Domains in Enterspeed

-It is possible to add more domains in Enterspeed, if you wish your content to be available on multiple domains.
+It is possible to add more domains in Enterspeed if you wish your content to be available on multiple domains.

 ## Changing Culture and hostnames